srubin/vinyl-fm/README.md

 A future update will save the password hash for automated login.
 Ideally, this would use over-the-air recognition (a la Sound Hound and Shazam) but I can't yet find a music fingerprinting library that can robustly identify music this way.
 If you find anything that would work in the over-the-air setting, please let me know!

+## Requirements
-Requirements: portaudio, pyaudio, Cython, pyechonest, pylast
+portaudio, pyaudio, Cython, pyechonest, pylast

 So, first: